MasterKale/Docker-Django/README.md

     docker-compose up

 This will start both the `db` and `web` containers and make the Django site available locally at http://localhost:8000.

+### Specifying environment variables

+Environment variables can be declared within `.env` files and assigned to services using the `env_file` key for a particular service:

+    services:
+      db:
+        image: postgres
+        env_file: secure.env

+For this project, a `secure.env` file has been included to demonstrate how to set a different superuser password for the `db` container (see [here](https://hub.docker.com/_/postgres/) for more postgres-specific variables).

+Follow this format when adding new variables:

+    VARIABLE_NAME="value-here"

+These variables will also be available for use in the `web` container.
+To use them in your Django project, simply use `os.getenv()`:

+    import os

+    # composeexample/settings.py
+    DATABASES = {
+        'default': {
+            ...
+            'PASS': os.getenv('POSTGRES_PASSWORD')
+            ...
+        }
+    }

+The next time you run `docker-compose up` the `web` and `db` containers will both make use of the new password.